chipguyhere/SimplDiagnosticSend/README.md

 * Connect the Enable input.
 Connect the Output to the TX$ input of the TCP/IP Server.
 * It is okay to have an unlimited number of Diagnostic Sends sending their output to the same TX$ input of the TCP/IP server.

+# How it works

+A simple stream of changes to signals is provided in the form of plain text -- one value (or change) per line.

+Since this is based on the TCP/IP Server symbol in SIMPL, the Crestron processor will wait for an incoming TCP connection from a client application elsewhere on the network.
+Upon connection, the Crestron processor will immediately provide a stream of diagnostic information over that connection.

+Communication is one-way -- anything sent to the Crestron processor will be ignored.
+Only one connection is allowed at a time (a limitation of the SIMPL TCP/IP Server symbol).
+A second connection attempt will be rejected if the first one is still alive.

 # Data format

 When an incoming TCP connection is opened, these modules will send the value of the symbols, as plain text,